tidev/titanium-docs/docs/api/titanium/ui/ios/pushbehavior.md

 A push behavior configures the continuous or instaneous force to apply to one or more items.
 To define a push behavior:

-  1. Use the [createPushBehavior](Titanium.UI.iOS.createPushBehavior) method to create and define the behavior.
+  1. Use the <Titanium.UI.iOS.createPushBehavior> method to create and define the behavior.
   2. To define a force vector, either set the [angle](Titanium.UI.iOS.PushBehavior.angle) and [magnitude](Titanium.UI.iOS.PushBehavior.magnitude) properties, or set the